sumotoy/RA8875/README.md

 **0.70b7**<br>
 fixed Color565 (color ordering, thanks gmartau).<br>
 **0.70b8**<br>
-better functions for round gauges, added 2 examples.<br>
+better functions for round gauges, added 2 examples, fixed RoundGaugeBallistic examples<br>

 ##### Rendering Font Note
 This library support user fonts but the utility I'm using to convert fonts it's not released since it's a modified copy from another author.
 The reason it's simple, it's the only software I've found that it's able to precisely define fonts parameters and format the font in clever way (intead of the classic monster array with another index array).